amandeepmittal/amanhimself.dev/tutorials/posts/2020-06-01-firebase-project.md

 - authorization

-- authentication (with common social method providers)
+- authentication (with common social method providers such as Google, Facebook, Twitter, Apple Sign-in)

 - database